patio-python/patio/README.md

 An Executor is an entity that executes local functions from registry.
 The following executors are implemented in the package:

-* `AsyncExecutor` - Implements pool of asyncronous tasks
+* `AsyncExecutor` - Implements pool of asynchronous tasks
 * `ThreadPoolExecutor` - Implements pool of threads
 * `ProcessPoolExecutor` - Implements pool of processes
 * `NullExecutor` - Implements nothing and exists just for forbid execute